Questions and Answers About Dental Implants

 When different doctors are involved in your treatment, you will be charged separately for their services.
 We will try to assist you in estimating what your actual payments will be after we evaluate your insurance coverage or other third party payments.
 Also, you should consider your personal financial investment in each treatment option as some insurance companies provide limited or no coverage.

 Each patient is unique, and it is not possible for us to discuss every option and every contingency for treatment outcome.
 This website is intended to help you understand the general treatment options available to you.
-If your specific treatment options are not clear, please contact us at Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+If your specific treatment options are not clear, please contact us at San Luis Obispo Office Phone Number 805-541-5611.
 We will be happy to answer any questions you have about your dental care.